How to Evaluate Your Life Experience: A Simple Guide to Your "Experience Index"

 Valuable experience is that which pushes you out of your comfort zone and forces you to think in new ways.
 This experience includes three core pillars:

 Life experience is rarely either strictly "good" or "bad."
-Many test questions revolve around gray areas (like sending a late message or feeling jealous).
+Many questions revolve around gray areas.
 The important factor isn't the action itself, but the **subsequent response to it.** Did you apologize?
 Did you change your behavior?
 This is where growth lies.

 Self-testing is merely a tool.
 The real value comes from your **honesty with yourself** when answering.
 Don't be afraid to acknowledge the experiences you've had; instead, use them as a starting point to appreciate how far you've come in maturity.